 Human beings are social animals.
 Everybody needs a friend for an enjoyable and fulfilling life.
 But in search of a companion, we may, at times, become blind to certain signs of a toxic friend.
 Such friends can make you feel lonely and stressed.
 A group of good and trustworthy friends can help make life much easier by adding to your happiness, reducing stress, and lifting your confidence (1).
 But if you fall prey to a toxic friendship, it can have a negative impact on your life.
 In addition, such types of friends can take a toll on your health.
 Read on as we share some subtle signs that will help you identify a toxic friend.

 A toxic friendship is an unhealthy relationship (2).
 A strong friendship is founded on love, honesty, trust, and empathy.
 Instead of these fundamental characteristics, a friendship full of mistrust, jealousy, and deception is unhealthy.

 A toxic friendship is often one-sided in the sense that you will always provide support and loyalty to your friend while they will accept it without reciprocating.
+Sometimes we have to give up on people for our own mental health.
 If you suspect that something is wrong in your relationship with a specific friend, the signs listed below will help you form a clear picture of a toxic friend.

 25 Signs Of A Toxic Friend